 Business owners who are thinking of selling their business often ask us, “What are buyers looking for?”
 This is a great question, because the more attractive a seller can make their business to buyers, the more likely it is to sell.
 Statistically-speaking, only 1 in 4 businesses listed for sale actually end up selling.
 So, what is so special about the 25% that do sell?
 Here we will discuss exactly what we have learned from buyers about what they are looking for, so that any potential sellers wanting to prepare their businesses for sale can plan accordingly.

 A Good Return on Investment

 The number one thing buyers are looking for in a business that they will purchase is a good return on their investment.
 The cash-flow after business expenses or owner benefit needs to be sufficient to cover the new owner’s desired salary, which will vary from owner to owner, based on their personal situations.
 Then it also needs to pay for any debt coverage, if they should take out a loan to purchase the business, and then it needs to be able to pay them back their initial cash down payment or cash investment.
 Most buyers look for an ROI (Return On Investment) of 2-3 years.
 That would be considered a good ROI.
-An ROI of 4-5 years would make it a questionable investment for most buyers, but any ROI over 5 years would be considered a very poor investment and would most likely not result in the sale of that particular business.
+An ROI of 4-5 years would make it an OK investment for most buyers, but any ROI over 5 years would be considered a questionable investment and would make the business more difficult to sell.

 At Green & Co. we include a Buyer ROI analysis with every business valuation that we perform.
 That way, our sellers can see what the ROI would be, based on the proposed list price of their business.
 When pricing a business for sale, buyer ROI should definitely be considered, as it is one of the main factors that a buyer will look at.